isabella232/fellowship-program-website-1/_projects/bus_routing.md

 In the beginning of the project you will prepare by:

 - Familiarization with existing BusPlan code
-- Explore the pros and cons of migrating project from OptaPlanner to [Google Optimization Tools](htntps://developers.google.com/optimization/)
+- Explore the pros and cons of migrating project from OptaPlanner to [Google Optimization Tools](https://developers.google.com/optimization/) or some other framework
 - Create a roadmap

 #### Coding Phase 1: